USDA: Farmers in 4 states can apply for drought loans - NewsBreak

 The agency will consider the extent of losses, security available and repayment ability.

-The agency says 60 Louisiana parishes are primary disaster areas, and the other four are adjacent to such parishes.
+The agency says 60 Louisiana parishes are primary disaster areas because of drought, and the other four — Orleans, St. Tammany, Vernon and Washington — are adjacent to such parishes.

+USDA declares drought disasters if a county is under extreme or exceptional drought, or has had at least eight straight weeks of severe drought.

+In Texas, 216 of the state’s 254 counties are primary drought disaster areas and 20 others border such counties, FSA state outreach coordinator Joshua Coleman said Friday.

 Comments / 0